Visit our homepage and request a professional London Man and a Van quote.

 Physically I felt like I could carry on for years like some Movers do, but I looked ahead and could see the longer I left it the harder it would be to adapt to something else.
 Sooner or later with this kind of work your body will start picking up injuries.
 I'd been lucky over the last 10 years but it was now time to get out, before I burnt out.

 And so it was, I finally carried out my last removal.
 From Clapham to Rotherhithe.
-Just another move, much like the first, but with a poignant acceptance that there would be no more.
+Just another move, much like the first, but with an acceptance that there would be no more.

 And that was it, my time as a Mover was over, the time had finally come to hang up my removal gloves for good.
 I'd done some unusual and memorable stuff in my life before, but I will never forget or regret my time as a man and van.